Scalable projected entangled-pair state representation of random quantum circuit states: Error scaling in large-scale representation

 The $\log \chi$ behavior of $\ve(\chi)$ in \Eq{eq:error per gate} also appears in the MPS-based simulations of RQC states~\cite{Zhou2020,Ayral2023,DeCross2024short}.
 In Ref.~\cite{Ayral2023}, the DMRG calculation for the Sycamore-like circuits manifests the error scaling at the chaotic limit,

 which can be derived analytically by assuming that the coefficients of the $n$-qubit state vector are given by the elements of a $2^{n/2} \times 2^{n/2}$ random Gaussian matrix.
-According to \Eq{eq:error_mps_Ayral}, $\ve_\mps = 0$ is achieved when $\chi = 2^{n/2} / 4$, which is smaller than the worst-case maximum $2^{n/2}$.
-On the other hand, in Ref.~\cite{DeCross2024short}, the numerical simulation of random-geometry circuits implies that $\ve = 0$ is attained only at $\chi = 2^{n/2}$.

-Based on the $\log \chi$ behaviors that appear both in MPS and PEPS calculations, we can benchmark their computational cost required for error-free simulation, i.e., $\ve = 0$.
-For this, we compare our PEPS result for $n = 64$ and the MPS result for $n = 54$~\cite{Ayral2023}, shown as the orange and purple lines, respectively, in \Fig{fig:8x8 fidelity}(e).
-When the $\ve$ vs $\log \chi$ dependencies are linearly extrapolated, $\ve$ becomes $0$ for $\chi \simeq 10^3$ and $\simeq 10^5$ for the PEPS and MPS cases, respectively.
+Based on the $\log \chi$ behaviors that appear in both MPS and PEPS calculations, we can benchmark their computational cost required for error-free representation, i.e., $\ve = 0$.
+For this, we compare our PEPS result for $(n, \D) = (64, 20)$ (orange line) and the MPS result for $(n, \D) = (54, 20)$~\cite{Ayral2023} (purple line), both plotted as a function of $\chi$ in \Fig{fig:8x8 fidelity}(e).
+When the $\ve$ versus $\log \chi$ dependencies are linearly extrapolated, $\ve$ becomes $0$ for $\chi \simeq 10^3$ and $\simeq 10^5$ for the PEPS and MPS cases, respectively.
 By substituting the values into the time complexity of our PEPS method given in Table~\ref{tab:performance}, one gets $O(10^{16})$ floating point operations.
-By contrast, the time complexity of the DMRG approach used in Ref.~\cite{Ayral2023} scales as $O\big(\D L \chi^2 2^{n/L} \big)$, where $L = 3$ is the number of MPS tensors, each of which is associated with a subset of qubits.
+In contrast, the time complexity of the DMRG approach used in Ref.~\cite{Ayral2023} scales as $O\big(\D L \chi^2 2^{n/L} \big)$, where $L = 3$ is the number of MPS tensors, each of which is associated with a subset of qubits.
 Substituting the numbers, its time complexity is on the order of $O (10^{17})$.
-Given that we ignore prefactors and subleading contributions, we can say that the PEPS-based open calculation (which simulates the full RQC state without specifying a bitstring) for larger $n$ and more connected geometry (due to lattice rotation) is not much slower (unless faster) than the MPS-based closed simulation that targets a single bitstring.
-Hence it is evident that our PEPS-based open simulation is more advantageous than the MPS-based open simulation [green line in \Fig{fig:8x8 fidelity}(e)] in accomplishing $\ve = 0$.
+Given that we ignore prefactors and subleading contributions, we can say that our PEPS method is not much slower (unless faster) than the MPS approaches in obtaining the exact state representation.
+This advantage comes from that the PEPS inherits the geometry from the lattice to solve; its generalization to random geometry~\cite{DeCross2024short} will be an interesting topic for future research.

 For even larger systems in two spatial dimensions, the PEPS approach would become more favorable since the computational cost for the MPS method increases exponentially with the shorter length (see the factor $2^{n/L}$ in the time complexity), while the PEPS method's time and space complexities are linear in $n$.
 Furthermore, the simple update algorithm concerns tensors only locally, so it can be highly parallelized.